uigctaw/metadata-social/learning/part1.md

 # Goals

-This whole project is a one big learning exercise (with intention of the end product being useful).
+This whole project is a one big learning exercise (with the intention of the end product being still somewhat useful).

 I know very little about popular cloud related tools such as Kubernetes.